 It’s a known fact that when you buy an old Queenslander, you’re committing yourself to lots of regular maintenance.
-Depending on what was renovated, be prepared to factor in painting, roof and guttering, wiring, plumbing and more into your budget.
+Depending on what was renovated, be prepared to factor in painting, roof and guttering, electrical wiring, plumbing and more into your budget.

 When you look into buying a Queenslander house, it’s easy to get swept up in its beauty, all the while missing the ugly bits.
-These hidden defects can include cracked stumps, rotten stumps and stumps that have been overcome by concrete cancer.
+These hidden defects can include damaged stumps including cracks, wood rot and concrete cancer.
 Structural defects can also include issues like balustrading that is not up to code.
 Defects are a red light that indicates a professional is needed.

 Queenslander homes give termites aka. white ants, easy access to their favourite food – timber.
-Ensure the renovation doesn’t cover up any damaged areas or that there’s nothing that can attract termites and that ant capping is in place.
+Ensure the renovation doesn’t cover up any damaged areas, that there’s nothing that can attract termites and that ant capping is in place.

 It’s very popular with old Queenslanders to dig down underneath the house to build underneath.
 Unfortunately, some people bypass this step and build underneath where the ceilings are too low and not up to code.
 When ceilings are lower than the minimum 2.4-meters, rooms are not habitable.
 If a renovated Queenslander has two bedrooms that are below height, you can’t advertise these as bedrooms if you decide to sell.